Semantic segmentation of multispectral photoacoustic images using deep learning: Materials and methods

-After image reconstruction and post-processing, the images were manually annotated by three annotators using a standardised annotation protocol (cf. Appendix \ref{sec:annotation_protocol}).
-Seven annotation classes were distinguished during the annotation process: blood, skin, US gel, transducer membrane, {coupling agent in the transducer head (mostly heavy water)}, other tissue, and coupling artefact.
-The "other tissue" category was assigned to the tissue below the skin layer that does not fall into the blood category and comprises e.g. muscle tissue, fat tissue, conjunctive tissue, etc. The coupling artefact class was introduced to account for a loss of signal at the edges of the image due to a lack of coupling of the transducer to the skin.
-Fig. \ref{fig:dataexample} shows an example set of an US image, a PA image at 800\,nm, and the corresponding segmentation mask of one of the forearm images.
-As accurate labels are key in supervised machine learning, we ensured the plausibility of the segmentations by comparing the averaged normalised spectra of several structures (skin, a highly oxygenated vessel, and a vessel with low oxygenation) to respective values from the literature\cite{jacques2013optical} (i.e., the absorption spectra of melanin, deoxyhemoglobin, and oxyhemoglobin), as shown in Fig. \ref{fig:res:plausibility}.\\
+After image reconstruction and post-processing, {similar to ~\cite{chlis2020sparse} and following the recommendations described in \cite{Mongan2020},} the images were manually annotated by one of three available domain experts using a standardized annotation protocol {which can be found in} Supplemental Material 1. {Eight} equally important annotation classes were distinguished during the annotation process: {blood}, skin, fat, US gel, transducer membrane, coupling agent in the transducer head (mostly heavy water), other tissue, and coupling artefact.
+The other tissue class was assigned to the tissue below the fat layer that does not fall into the blood category and comprises e.g. muscle tissue or conjunctive tissue.
+The coupling artefact class was introduced to account for a loss of signal at the edges of the image due to a lack of coupling of the transducer to the skin.
+Note that the distribution of annotation classes was unbalanced, meaning that the amount of pixels assigned to each class is different.

-The data was divided into three sets: A training set that comprised 138 images of 8 volunteers, a validation set that comprised 6 images, and a test set that comprised 36 images of 2 volunteers, maximising the number of training data while retaining a small validation data set for hyperparameter tuning and ensuring a sizable test data set containing previously completely unseen images\cite{xu2018splitting}.